Skip to content

 Loop integration

-tests/test_termination_and_loop.py verifies that stepping a simulation updates telemetry and produces at least one telemetry row.
+tests/test_termination_and_loop.py verifies that stepping a simulation updates telemetry, produces at least one telemetry row, and exposes the plant-death diagnostic columns.

 API export behavior